langdoc/elan-fst/README.md

 # ELAN-FST workflow

 This repository contains the scripts used in workflows which are described in this [paper](http://www.aclweb.org/anthology/W17-0109), this [paper](http://www.aclweb.org/anthology/W17-0604) and this [poster](publications/gerstenbergerEtAl2017c.pdf).
-The idea is to populate lemma, pos and morph tiers into ELAN file through open source Finite-State-Transcducers developed in [Giellatekno](http://giellatekno.uit.no/).
+The idea is to populate lemma, pos and morph tiers into ELAN file through open source Finite-State-Transducers developed in [Giellatekno](http://giellatekno.uit.no/).

 The script has been tested in various projects, and the languages it has been applied to up to now are Komi-Zyrian, Kildin Saami, Pite Saami and Northern Saami.